Louis Bourgeois (composer): Music and influence

-Louis Bourgeois is the one most responsible for the tunes in the Genevan Psalter, the source for the hymns of both the Reformed Church in England and the Pilgrims in America.
+Louis Bourgeois is the one most responsible for the tunes in the Genevan Psalter, the source for the metrical psalmody of both the Reformed Church in England and the Pilgrims in America.
 In the original versions by Bourgeois, the music is monophonic, in accordance with the dictates of John Calvin, who disapproved not only of counterpoint but of any multiple parts; Bourgeois though did also provide four-part harmonizations, but they were reserved for singing and playing at home.
 Many of the four-part settings are syllabic and chordal, a style which has survived in many Protestant church services to the present day.

 Of the tunes in the Genevan Psalter, some are reminiscent of secular chansons, others are directly borrowed from the Strasbourg Psalter; The remainder were composed by successively Guillaume Franc, Louis Bourgeois and Pierre Davantès.
 By far the most famous of Bourgeois' compositions is the tune known as the Old 100th.

+Melodies by Bourgeois were used for modern hymn, such as "Du, Gott, liebst uns von Ewigkeit", a 1974 penitential song in German that is part of several regional editions of the Catholic hymnal Gotteslob, such as the Diocese of Mainz.